zpm-zsh/zpm/README.md

 * `termux` - if current session run in [Termux](http://termux.com/)
 * `ssh` - if session run on remote host
 * `tmux` - if session run in Tmux

+Condition can be combined `zpm if ssh if tmux if-not macos load repo/plugin`

 ## Upgrade